techtipspinoy/blood-pressure-tracker/readme.md

 - **Clear all records** button with confirmation dialog
 - Save entries by pressing the **Enter key**
 - Input validation with **helpful error messages**

----

-> 💡 **To use this application**, simply open the HTML file in any modern browser.
-Your measurements will be saved locally in your browser's storage and will persist between sessions.